Top of the 2017 National Student Survey!

 The survey was conducted not only so that current students can let future students know about the quality of their courses but also that the universities and colleges can use the feedback given to improve their provision and facilities.
 It also gives the general public an insight into the quality of higher education in the UK.

-Fiona Grady, Vice Principal Curriculum and Quality at Boston College said “We are delighted with the recent NSS results which show the exceptionally high levels of satisfaction our higher education learners have with their programmes of study.
+Fiona Grady, Boston College’s Vice Principal – Curriculum and Quality said, “We are delighted with the recent NSS results which show the exceptionally high levels of satisfaction our higher education learners have with their programmes of study.
 This demonstrates the quality of our provision, the expertise of our staff and the excellent support and guidance provided to our learners.”